rreece/rreece.github.io/outline-of-philosophy/naturalism.md

     -   Dennett: Naturalism is a method of explaining a magic trick without appealing to magic.
     -   Rejection of supernatural, magic, and paranormal.
     -   Blackmore, S.J.
 (1996).
 Near-death experiences. [^Blackmore1996]
     -   Blackmore, S.J.
 (1997).
-Probability misjudgment and belief in the paranormal: A newspaper survey [^Blackmore1997]
+Probability misjudgment and belief in the paranormal: A newspaper survey. [^Blackmore1997]
 -   The Lewis-Anscombe debate
     -   [The Lewis-Anscombe debate](http://thecslewis-studygroup.org/the-c-s-lewis-study-group/lewis-genre/theology/miracles-2/the-lewisanscombe-debate/)
     -   The rewrite of chapter 3 in *Miracles* [^Lewis1947]